Head of Centre for Enhancement in Learning and Teaching (CELT)

-Current projects include the publication of The Blake Editions – a series of online editions which present full diplomatic transcriptions of seven manuscripts of Geoffrey Chaucer’s The Canterbury Tales.
-The work is a collaborative project with the Universities of Oxford, Sheffield, York and Leicester.
+Claire’s research background is in medieval studies – including literature, linguistics, medieval art and architecture.
+Current research interests include Chaucer, medieval textual studies, codicology and palaeography, and the application of humanities computing to medieval texts.
+Recent publications include The Blake Editions – a series of online editions that present full diplomatic transcriptions of seven manuscripts of Geoffrey Chaucer’s The Canterbury Tales.
+The work was a collaborative project with the Universities of Oxford, Sheffield, York and Leicester.

 Claire’s other area of research is in the field of learning and teaching and the undergraduate student experience.
 Research interests here focus on the development of student-centred, blended learning approaches that utilise e-technologies and new methodologies for the delivery of effective and engaging learning, teaching and assessment.
 Interested in evaluating impact and effectiveness of activities, Claire is currently working on the development and implementation of an Evaluation and Impact Framework based on the ‘What Works?’ approach.
 Recent publications in the area of learning and teaching focus on Bishop Grosseteste University’s ‘Students Creating Change’ project.